 The potential budget impact analysis included the candidate populations eligible for treatment: patients aged 18 years and above with OUD.
-To estimate the size of the potential candidate populations for treatment, we used the reported prevalence for the year 2015 and applied it to the 2015 adult population to derive a point estimate of prevalence.
-Then we applied the estimated prevalence to the projected 2018 to 2022 adult population in the US to derive the average number of OUD patients each year over the five-year period.
+To estimate the size of the potential candidate populations for treatment, we used the reported prevalence for the year 2015 as those diagnosed with OUD, and applied it to the 2015 adult population to derive a point estimate of prevalence.
+We then applied the estimated prevalence to the projected 2018 to 2022 adult population in the US to derive the average number of OUD patients each year over the five-year period.
 This resulted in a population size of approximately 1.5 million patients over five years, or approximately 312,000 patients each year.
 While not all patients diagnosed with OUD seek treatment with MAT and only providers with adequate addition treatment training can prescribe certain MATs, we do not have data on the former or data on the later-specific to CAM2038.
 We hence assumed that all patients diagnosed with OUD were eligible for treatment with CAM2038.

-ICER's methods for estimating potential budget impact are described in detail elsewhere.
-The intent of our revised approach to budgetary impact is to document the percentage of patients that could be treated at selected prices without crossing a budget impact threshold that is aligned with overall growth in the US economy.

-Briefly, we evaluate a new drug that would take market share from one or more drugs and calculate the blended budget impact associated with displacing use of existing therapies with the new intervention.
+ICER's methods for estimating potential budget impact are described in detail elsewhere151 and have been recently updated.
+The intent of our revised approach to budgetary impact is to document the percentage of patients who could be treated at selected prices without crossing a budget impact threshold that is aligned with overall growth in the US economy.
+For 2018-19, the five-year annualized potential budget impact threshold that should trigger policy actions to manage access and affordability is calculated to total approximately \$991 million per year for new drugs.
+To estimate potential budget impact, we evaluate a new drug that would take market share from one or more drugs, and calculate the blended budget impact associated with displacing use of existing therapies with the new intervention.
 In this analysis, we assumed that all patients diagnosed with OUD would be treated with CAM2038 in place of generic buprenorphine/naloxone.